ZEISS/fretish_robot/README.md

 robot ./robot_files/result.robot
 ```

 ## Limitations

 There are some implementation details and restrictions to consider when using:

 * Only 'if then' and pure expressions are supported in the 'Satisfy' clause.
 * Formatting of printed requirements is fine, but not pretty.
-Could be improved in newer versions if needed.
+This could be improved in newer versions if needed.